 While this modern career can overlap with many different industries, its appeal to professionals is easy to see.
 For the most part, digital designers can complete engaging, interesting work remotely from almost anywhere in the world.

-Some digital designers land full-time jobs with companies in industries that range from computer systems to advertising to management consulting.
+Some digital designers land full-time jobs with companies in industries like computer systems, advertising, and management consulting.
 Others prefer to explore freelance opportunities, which offer increased flexibility coupled with the added responsibilities of searching for new clients and juggling multiple assignments.
 To embark on this career path, you'll use your skills to build a portfolio that will impress your future clients and employers.

 Employers or clients seeking digital designers want professionals who are comfortable and prepared with a wide range of technical skills.
 To land a job as a digital designer, you must be able to demonstrate a mastery of both client relations and today’s most used tools.

-Set yourself apart as a professional digital designer with demonstrable mastery of specific technical skills and software programs used to create interactive designs.
+Set yourself apart as a professional digital designer with demonstrable mastery of specific technical skills and digital tools used to create interactive designs.
 These technical skills require both training and application.
 You can present a portfolio of your work experience to potential clients and employers to demonstrate your skills in areas such as:

 Layout and navigation